pointcloud-ai/DepthEyeSdk/README.md

 ### Lack of power supply

 Need to add usb hub.
 Then insert the double head USB cable together on the USB hub.

+## Wiki

+Learn more to use DepthEyeSdk at our [wiki](https://github.com/pointcloud-ai/DepthEyeSdk/wiki).